berkbltc/Hangman_Game/README.md

 Berk Can BALATACI

 Installation
+1) Download and unzip the project
-1) Add 2 common-csv jar files into project's buildpath as External JARs
+2) Add 2 common-csv jar files into project's buildpath as External JARs
-2) Compile project
+3) Compile project
-3) Run Hangman.java
+4) Run Hangman.java

 Some screenshots from the game